SQream/sqream_docs/sql/sql_functions/scalar_functions/date_and_time/datepart.rst

 Extracts a date or time part from a ``DATE`` or ``DATETIME`` value.

-.. note:: SQream DB also supports the ANSI :ref:`EXTRACT<extract>` syntax.
+.. note:: Blue also supports the ANSI :ref:`EXTRACT<extract>` syntax.

 Syntax
 ==========